A-kly/School-Vault/PSYCH 258/Topic 12 - Reasoning & Decision Making.md

 ### Logical Rules

 - apply logical relations to relate stimulus attributes, to determine whether a given item is a category member
-- **----------- rule**: applies AND operator
+- **==Conjunction== rule**: applies AND operator

-e.g., child safety seat must be rear-facing until child is 1 year old AND weighs 10 kg
+	- e.g., child safety seat must be rear-facing until child is 1 year old AND weighs 10 kg

-- **----------- rule**: applies OR operator
+- **==Disjunction== rule**: applies OR operator

-e.g., Archie can marry either Betty OR Veronica
+	- e.g., Archie can marry either Betty OR Veronica

 - **----------- rule**: applies IF, THEN operator

-e.g., IF a man is a bachelor, THEN he is unmarried
+	- e.g., IF a man is a bachelor, THEN he is unmarried

 - **------------- rule**: applies conditional rule in both directions; IFF (“IF AND ONLY IF” or XNOR)
 - an item is a member of the category if it has both attributes, or neither attribute

-e.g., J.D. has the flu IF AND ONLY IF Turk has it
+	- e.g., J.D. has the flu IF AND ONLY IF Turk has it

 ### Conditional Reasoning

 - states relation between conditions: **----------** and a **----------** (“IF -p-, THEN -q-.”)

-e.g., “If the Oilers win the game, then I will cheer.”
+	- e.g., “If the Oilers win the game, then I will cheer.”

 - may be affirmed (true) or denied (false): is the conclusion true, false, or indeterminate?
 - **the ------------- --------**: system for categorizing conditional reasoning statements